tobru/puppet-knot/README.md

 [*manage_zones*]
  Default: true.
 Set false if you want to manage only package and service.

+[*template_parameter*]
+ Default: template.
+Name of the template parameter used inside the zones hash.

 [*zone_defaults*]
   Default: {}.
 Hash which contains default parameters which are added to every zone definition under the 'zones' statement.
 Can be used f.e. to set a default template.